ucbds-infra/otter-grader/docs/test_files.md

 test = {
     "name": "q1",       # name of the test
-    "points": 1,        # number of points for the entire suite "hidden": False,    # whether the test is hidden on Gradescope "suites": [         # list of suites, only 1 suite allowed!
+    "points": 1,        # number of points for the entire suite "suites": [         # list of suites, only 1 suite allowed!
         {
             "cases": [                  # list of test cases